Hi and welcome. I’m so glad you found me.

 You have tried many things to cope and make a change in your life, and it feels like the pain is too much.
 And sometimes, it helps to ask for help to make a shift and add direction and momentum in your journey.

-Each person seeking therapy is in pain of some kind: from mild pain to intense pain.
+Each person seeking therapy is in pain of some kind: from mild to intense.
 And they are looking for a solution and relief.
 And that is exactly what I have to offer.

 Making the call to stop the suffering and make a change and shift in your life probably feels like a hard thing to do (I get that).
 But I am confident that if you are ready to reach out to me you will find this to be one of the most important things you give to yourself and your relationships.

 As a child, I was the neighborhood “therapist” for friends and neighbors.
 I gravitated toward people who were in distress and offered a helping hand.
 I was not taught to be like this, it just happened for me.
 As long as I can remember I have been curious and comfortable with other people’s feelings and needs.

 Being a therapist is a second career for me.
 I feel that I have returned home in my second act as a healing professional.
+I love what I do.
 Therapy is a profound experience and privilege for me which I do not take lightly.
 I am continually amazed by the bravery and vulnerability of the clients who come to see me.